Signbank/FinSL-signbank/README.md

 ### What is this repository for? ###

 * **Quick summary**
-    * This repository is for Finnish Signbank - a sign language Gloss database.
+    * This repository is for Finnish Signbank, a sign language Gloss database.
     * Finnish Signbank is a fork of Dutch Signbank (https://github.com/Woseseltops/signbank).
-    * Finnish version of Signbank is intended for research use at first, and perhaps later it will be opened to public use.
-    * The source code is free to use and you can build your own version of Signbank on top of it.
+      * Dutch Signbank is a fork of Australian Signbank (https://bitbucket.org/stevecassidy/signbank).
-    * This version of Signbank is the first one to offer Django's translation engine feature, so it should be fairly easy to translate to different languages.
+    * Signbank-fi uses Django's translation engine, so it should be fairly easy to translate to different languages.
-    * Signbank is built on django-framework and it uses python 2.7.
+    * Signbank is built on django-framework version 1.8 and it is working on python 2.7.

 * **Version**

-Signbank-fi is not yet released and it is still under development.
+Signbank-fi has not been released yet.
-Once the first working version of Signbank-fi is working, the repository will be made public.
+When the first working version of Signbank-fi is working, the repository will be made public.

 ### How do I get set up? ###